pawelkrol/afterimage/README.md

 attitude-afterimage
 ===================

 [Afterimage](http://www.cactus.jawnet.pl/afterimage/) is a Commodore 64 graphics library with a built-in support for the most common CBM file format specifications, entirely written in [Scala](http://www.scala-lang.org/).
 It supports reading, translating, displaying, converting, and writing picture data from/to miscellaneous CBM image files.
+Since version 0.02 it also provides functionality to import (convert) pictures directly from TIFF, BMP, DICOM, FITS, PGM, GIF, JPEG, and PNG files.

 VERSION
 -------

-Version 0.02-SNAPSHOT (2013-04-02)
+Version 0.02-SNAPSHOT (2013-06-30)

 PREREQUISITES
 -------------